1990 Atlantic hurricane season: Hurricane Nana

 On October 7, a vigorous tropical wave emerged off the coast of Africa near Cape Verde, and despite semi-favorable conditions, the wave did not develop initially, due to embedded westerlies, which caused the wave to remain disorganized, despite having deep convection.
 Six days later, the wave had reached the Lesser Antilles, and split, the northern portion of the wave then developed into Tropical Depression Sixteen on October 16.
 The depression rapidly intensified to a tropical storm, and then a hurricane the next day, receiving the name Nana.
 Development increased slightly and the system reached its peak intensity of 85 mph that same day.
 Nana dissipated while heading southward on October 21.

 Nana initially posed a threat to Bermuda, and as a result, a hurricane watch was issued late on October 18.
 However, after Nana weakened to a tropical storm on October 20, the hurricane watch was downgraded to a tropical storm watch.
 Furthermore, Nana began to curve southeastward away from Bermuda, and later on October 20, the tropical storm watch was discontinued.
 The only known effect from Nana on Bermuda was 0.33 in of rain.
 Nana was a very small hurricane, the circulation probably being only 30–40 mi wide.

 Storm names

 The following list of names was used for named storms that formed in the north Atlantic in 1990.
-This was the same list used for the 1984 season.
+This was the same list used for the 1984 season as no names were retired from that year.
 Storms were named Marco and Nana for the first time in 1990.